doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 And the weird thing is, tiny as the language and standard library may be, I implemented the whole thing without any third party packages at all.
-The only thing I used outside the standard library was `golang.org/x/net/websocket`.
+The only thing I used outside the standard library was `golang.org/x/net/websocket`;
+a first party extension.

 I was even happy with the Euler implementations, annoyingly, after agonising so long over the Python ones.